 A little grapefruit or orange would add brightness to this jam

-- Swap out the berries for peaches or apricots for a different twist
+- Swap out the berries for peaches and apricots

 If you make a batch of this Black and Blue Jam, post a picture and use the hashtag #waxingkararecipes on Instagram.
 We love seeing your photos!